User guideRisk managementConducting risk assessments

 Overview

-Risk assessment is the systematic process of identifying what could go wrong with your AI systems, how likely it is to happen, and how severe the consequences would be.
-This foundational practice helps organizations make informed decisions about which risks require immediate attention and which can be monitored over time.
+Risk assessment is about figuring out what could go wrong with your AI systems, how likely it is to happen and how bad the consequences would be.
+It helps you decide which risks need immediate attention and which ones you can monitor over time.

 Why assess AI risks?

-AI systems present distinct challenges that make formal risk assessment essential:
+AI systems present challenges that make formal risk assessment worth the effort:

 • Regulatory compliance: Regulations like the EU AI Act require documented risk assessments for AI systems

-• Stakeholder protection: Identifying risks helps protect users, customers, and affected communities
+• Stakeholder protection: Spotting risks helps protect users, customers and affected communities

-• Business continuity: Understanding risks prevents costly failures and reputational damage
+• Business continuity: Knowing your risks prevents costly failures and reputation damage

-• Informed decision-making: Risk data helps prioritize resources and mitigation efforts
+• Informed decision-making: Risk data helps you prioritize resources and mitigation efforts

-• Accountability: Documented assessments demonstrate due diligence to auditors and regulators
+• Accountability: Documented assessments show auditors and regulators you've done your homework

-Risks in VerifyWise can be linked to both use cases and compliance frameworks, allowing you to track risks across different contexts and regulatory requirements.
+You can link risks in VerifyWise to both use cases and compliance frameworks, so you can track them across different contexts and regulatory requirements.

 Risk Management page showing risk level summary cards and a table of risks with severity, likelihood, mitigation status, and risk level columns

-The Risk Management page provides an overview of all identified risks across your AI use cases.
+The risk management page shows all identified risks across your AI use cases.

 Creating a risk